|

 "Wellwhat are we going to do about it?"

-suddenly, sat up, and leant over her.
+He stopped abruptly, sat up, and leaned over her.
 "We?"

 "You fool of an elf!" said Eowyn, annoyed again.
 "How